If you’re watching for the Watch, better set your alarm — because Google’s long rumored device may be just around the

 Google has dipped its toes into the consumer hardware business in the last few years.
 While it started off rocky — ahem, Google Glass — the tech giant quickly redeemed itself with its line of smartphones, Pixelbooks, and Google Home products.
-This year, Google may re-enter the wearables market with its first smartwatch.
+Eventually, it may re-enter the wearables market with its first smartwatch.
 The Pixel Watch has been rumored for years now, but 2019 could finally be the year that we see it.
 Here’s everything you need to know.